 Staff who manage Activities i.e. create, edit and perform the Activity Sign Off, require an understanding of how these settings work and that the Replication Management Settings should only be activated when they intend to replicate a change through to the remaining Activities in the set.

-For example, if Client NDIS Support Allocations are updated and this should be applied to all future Activities in the set, the Clients Replication Management Setting would be selected, before saving the Activity record:
+For example, if you would like the changes made to the Clients section of the Activity replicated through to the remaining future-dated Activities in the set, the Clients Replication Management Setting would be selected, before saving the Activity record:

 Once saved, we recommend turning this off for the reasons mentioned above.

-Are there any areas which will not be updated when Replication For Set is active?
+Are there any areas that will not be updated when Replication For Set is active?